 Having an airtight ziplock at the top of the soil bag is great because it means you can just place the potting soil in any old box.
 If the potting soil isn’t in an airtight bag, you’ve just gotta accept that it won’t keep as long (or find a fancy airtight storage container (…more on that later).

-How to Package Potting Soil for Storage
+How To Package Potting Soil For Storage

 The big thin plastic bags that potting soil is sold in are not really meant for long term storage.
 The smaller pouches are better but still can tear (or be opened by kids, dogs, et cetera).
 Soil stored in its original bags should be put inside a solid container in homes where it might not last in its sealed bag!…(kids, pets…)

-Choosing a Solid Storage Container
+Choosing A Solid Storage Container For Potting Soil

 So now for the storage tub.
 Many gardeners use solid-colored Rubbermaid to protect the contents from sunlight.
 Some people prefer clear containers so they can see what’s in them.
 Consider your own circumstances and preferences on that one.
 Either one is going to be better than leaving an open bag of potting soil out in the yard over winter.

 Cleaning The Tub And Lid Prior To Storing Potting Mix

 Clean and dry the tub (or whichever more aesthetically-pleasing bin you’ve chosen).
 Remove any dirt/debris and sterilize the tubs to minimize the transfer of unhelpful bacteria, fungus, or viruses.
 Some gardeners use a weak bleach solution.
 I just use a disinfecting cleaning wipe.
 The tub and lid should be allowed to completely dry after cleaning.